 Retrospec Weekender 10′ iSUP has 3 removable fins.
 The middle one is bigger, and the 2 sidefins smaller.
 The fins help with maneuvering and tracking of the board.
 Make sure you get them in there the right way or else they might just disappear after the 1st session.
 I’ve seen people not accept their own mistake and go haywire over this.

 The repair kit includes a valve wrench and some PVC patches for patching up “accidents”.
-The valve wrench is a useful thing as sometimes the valve might come loose over time during transport or simply just rough after some rough handling when it’s not yet being used.
-So, before thinking you got a borked board after you’ve inflated it for the first time and I you feel air coming out from the valve area, know that all it takes to fix it is to tighten the valve once it’s deflated.
+The valve wrench is a useful thing as sometimes the valve might come loose over time during transport or simply just after some rough handling when it’s not yet being used.
+So, before thinking you got a borked board after you’ve inflated it for the first time and you feel air coming out from the valve area, know that all it might take to fix it is to tighten the valve.

 So Is Retrospec Weekender 10’ Inflatable SUP Board Package for You?